Tuesday, February 7, 2017

 She would take them to the grocery store and cash them in.
 The money she received was placed in a bank account she had opened specifically as her auto account.
 It added up surprisingly fast.
 So as she still collected the bottles she began shopping for a car.

 It took a while but she finally found one that fit her criteria.
 It was compact but had a roomy trunk.
 It was a used car but ran well.
-That was Daddy's only contribution to the whole thing.
+That was the only contribution Daddy was allowed to make.
 He checked out the car to make sure it was in good condition for her.

 It was not a car I would have chosen.
 It looked like an old lady's car but it was what she wanted.
 The paint was an ugly color.
 I do not even remember what it looked like but I do remember it was ugly.
 But Mom was happy with it.